jzahnd/begetter/README.md

 ## Why?

 Do we really need an entire gem to do this?
 After no less than 3 projects that had heavily dynamic architecture, I found myself building this functionality as a module into each one.
-There have to to be others who will find this moderately useful.
+There have to be others who will find this moderately useful.

 ## Contributing